Battle of Hit (2016)

 The Battle of Hit, code named Operation Desert Lynx by Iraqi forces, was an offensive launched by the Iraqi Government during the Anbar offensive, with the goal of recapturing the town of Hīt and the Hīt District from ISIL.
 After the Iraqi forces recaptured the city of Ramadi, Hīt and Fallujah were the only cities still under the control of ISIL in the Al Anbar Governorate.
-Iraqi Forces fully recaptured of Hīt and the rest of the Hīt District on 14 April 2016.
+Iraqi Forces fully recaptured Hīt and the rest of the Hīt District on 14 April 2016.